Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 6. Girls of Paper and Fire by Natasha Ngan

 When it comes to YA Fantasy, you should definitely read Girls of Paper and Fire.
-It's a dark ya fantasy featuring magic and a dystopian society.
-And Asian mythology is woven seamlessly throughout.
+This dark fantasy features magic, Asian worldbuilding and a dystopian society.
+Please read the content warnings before you pick this up.

 Girls of Paper and Fire follows Lei.
 She is a member of the Paper Caste.
 And the people of Ikhara persecute her.